hugobiais/mini-delve/README.md

 To test the project, go to [mini-delve-omega.vercel.app](https://mini-delve-omega.vercel.app/).
 I recommend signing up with whatever email (doesn't really matter).
 After that, you can connect either a brand new Supabase organization (create a quick table in a new project to test the RLS check) or use your own.
 The checks won't work on projects that are INACTIVE.

+## Troubleshooting

+- If you get an error where checks don't want to run, try to delete the organization connection and reconnect.
+It could be a problem with the access token having expired.

 ## Features

 ### User Authentication & Organization Connection